ccam80/CuNODE/README.md

 Python: if you don't have python installed, download python 3.9 from https://www.python.org/downloads/release/python-390/
 - I strongly recommend using a virtual environment, because things tend to break in python when you download a new library and it updates something unintended.
 You can create a "venv" for each project, which has it's own set of dependencies, for a small amount of extra admin on setup.
     - To do this, you want to create a "venvs" folder somewhere handy, like on C: drive.
-    - navigate to this folder in "Terminal" - type: "C:" then "cd venvs" if you put it on c drive
+    - navigate to this folder in "command prompt" - type: "C:" then "cd venvs" if you put it on c drive
-    - in the terminal type "python -m venv cunode"
+    - in the command prompt type "python -m venv cunode"
         - this creates a folder called cunode, with your environment in it
-    - whenever you want to install stuff on this version of python, navigate to the venvs/cunode/scripts folder in Terminal and type "activate".
-It will say (cunode) on the left of terminal when you've successfully activated it, which tells you you're working in this environment
+    - whenever you want to install stuff on this version of python, navigate to the venvs/cunode/scripts folder in command prompt and type "activate".
+It will say (cunode) on the left of command prompt when you've successfully activated it, which tells you you're working in this environment
 - Install dependencies: pip install numpy scipy numba cupy-cuda12x matplotlib cuda-python
     - If you want to use the Spyder IDE (it's like MATLAB), then also do: "pip install PyQt5 spyder-kernels"
     - download and install Spyder from https://www.spyder-ide.org/
+    - When you open Spyder, go Tools-Preferences->Python interpreter -> Use the following Python Interpreter -> navigate to wherever your "python.exe" file is (if you followed the above instructions, C:/venvs/cunode/Scripts/python.exe)

 - Install git for windows if you don't have it: https://git-scm.com/download/win
 - set up a folder in your documents for cunode